Skip to content

 • Build a rootfs without booting anything - pkg/rootfs.

-• Talk to a supervisor directly without going through pkg/workspace — see pkg/vmkit and the supervisor protocol.
+• Talk to the lower-level supervisor interface without going through pkg/workspace - see pkg/vmkit.

 • Already agent-flavored: the library treats every workspace as a workload-role identity by default. opts.Name becomes the RuntimeID carried in requests, state files, and events.
 For enforcement-role components or custom requests, build a vmkit.Request directly - see pkg/vmkit.